Tropical marine climate

 A tropical marine climate is a tropical climate that is primarily influenced by the ocean.
 It is usually experienced by islands and coastal areas 10° to 20° north and south of the equator.
 There are two main seasons in a tropical marine climate: the wet season and the dry season.
 The annual rainfall is 1000 to over 1500 mm (39 to 59 inches).
-The temperature ranges from 20 °C to 35 °C (68 ° to 95 °F).
+The temperature ranges from 20 to 35 C. Under the Köppen climate classification, a "tropical marine climate" would fall under Af or Am, tropical rainforest or tropical monsoon climate.
 The trade winds blow all year round and are moist, as they pass over warm seas.
 These climatic conditions are found, for example, across the Caribbean, the eastern coasts of Brazil, Madagascar and Queensland; and many islands in tropical waters.

 Seasons

 During the dry season there is less rainfall than in the wet season, but there is little variation in temperature between the two seasons.
 Tropical marine regions are influenced by anticyclones during the dry season and tropical waves during the wet season.